-The HPC set up a working group of stakeholders, known as a Professional Liaison Group or ‘PLG’ to consider and make recommendations to the Council about how psychotherapists and counsellors might be regulated, in light of the statements made in the White Paper.
+The HCPC set up a working group of stakeholders, known as a Professional Liaison Group or ‘PLG’ to consider and make recommendations to the Council about how psychotherapists and counsellors might be regulated, in light of the statements made in the whitepaper.

 The HPC held a public consultation on the PLG recommendations, which ran for three months in 2009.
 Following the consultation, the PLG was reconvened and had its last meeting on 2 February 2011.